BloomBooks/BloomDesktop/DistFiles/ffmpeg/BuildingFfmpeg.md

 cd ../..
 </pre>
 Note, when I (Andrew) was trying to follow these instructions, I was getting errors during this build because it wanted to use nasm rather than yasm.
 I ended up installing nasm.
-Unfortunately, I didn't take notes on what I did.
+Unfortunately, I didn't take notes on what I did.<br>
+[JS] Yeah, x264 defaults to (and prefers) nasm over yasm now.
+You can download it for Windows. https://www.nasm.us/ -> Download -> Pick the latest release -> win32 (probably) -> download the installer.
+Some reported x264 doesn't find it unless it's installed system-wide, so I recommend installing it system-wide (Run as administrator).
+I used the default options.
+Add the NASM location (e.g. "C:\Program Files (x86)\NASM") to your PATH environment variable.
+Restart MinGW if it's open.

 lame
 ------